There are many movies that are worth seeing, but there are a lot of stinkers as well. My goal here is to weed out the good from the bad.

 The Ending (-3pts)

-This was an issue I had with the first movie as well, and I was hoping the filmmakers would fix it or explain in in this movie, but that was not the case.
 The number of close calls throughout this movie was insane.
 From being familiar with the book, I understand why Pennywise let the members of The Loser's Club escape so frequently.
 That being said, I disagree with the idea that viewers of the movie should need to read the book in order to understand something in the movie.
-To not include the reason for the close calls from the book, and to not offer an alternate explanation, is just lazy filmmaking.
+To not include the reason for the close calls from the book, and to not offer an alternate explanation, was just lazy filmmaking, and it left the audience thinking Pennywise did not really want to kill these characters at all.
+I get that Pennywise saw scaring the kids as essentially seasoning a good cut of meat, but the constant close calls made it seem like Pennywise was going for a conveniently large amount of seasoning.
+I just did not understand why he needed to scare them so much—other than for the filmmakers to keep the story going.
+It just seemed oddly convenient that Pennywise had no problem eating other people in the town without much seasoning at all, yet he kept letting the members of the Loser’s Club escape, even though he wanted revenge.

 Pro: The Horror (+8pts)